kristinallarsen/cloud-ear/_posts/2024-10-22-georeferencing_tutorial.md

 ![Screenshot indicating locations of SHARE and IIIF Manifest links on DavidRumsey.com](https://github.com/user-attachments/assets/4776a598-9147-4e2c-ae88-5ece091f0f75)

-### Find IIIF Manifest on Searchworks.stanford.edu:
+### B. Find IIIF Manifest on Searchworks.stanford.edu:

 1. Click the “hamburger menu” at upper left to reveal metadata sidebar
 2. Scroll all the way to the bottom of the sidebar